 Master of Arts in Criminal Justice

-The Master of Art in Criminal Justice (MACJ) is designed to broaden the perspective of those already employed as criminal justice professionals as well as to provide the needed academic knowledge and practical skills for those seeking to advance into higher level career positions within the criminal justice system.
-The thirty-six credit fully accredited program is suitable for students with undergraduate degrees not only in criminal justice but in such related fields as sociology, psychology, criminology, political science or psychology.
-The MACJ is conveniently scheduled to allow highly motivated students to complete the degree within one year.
+The Master of Art in Criminal Justice (MACJ), in Biscayne College, is designed to broaden the perspective of those already employed as criminal justice professionals as well as to provide the academic knowledge and practical skills for those seeking to advance into higher level career positions within the criminal justice system.
+The thirty-six credit fully accredited program is suitable for students with undergraduate degrees not only in criminal justice but in such related fields as sociology, psychology, criminology and political science.
+The MACJ is conveniently scheduled to allow highly motivated students to complete the degree within just one year.
+Program goal is to make education accessible and affordable to you.

 - Abdy Javadzadeh, PhD Sociology, Florida International University